smitpatel-code/AI-Note_Taker/README.md

 4. Using the Extension with the Local Backend
 With both the research-assistant backend running locally and the Chrome Extension installed:

-Open any web page in your Google Chrome browser.

-Select a piece of text on the page.

-Right-click on the selected text.

-You should see new options in the context menu provided by your extension (e.g., "Summarize with Research Assistant," "Suggest Topics with Research Assistant").

-Clicking one of these options will send a request to your locally running backend, which will then use the Gemini API to process the content and return the result to your extension!

 Technologies Used
 Chrome Extension: HTML, CSS, JavaScript